-Grenfell Tower fire: Two more hospitals fail fire safety checks - BBC News
+Two more hospitals fail fire checks

 One is an office building, while the others see and treat patients during the day.

 In all the cases - except one - the cladding is being removed.
-The exception is University College Hospital, where other options are being explored because of the size of the building involved.
+The exception is UCLH, where a building at the National Hospital for Neurology and Neurosurgery has failed tests.
+Other options are being explored because of the size of the building involved.

 Thirty-eight of the highest risk sites have now been checked.
 NHS bosses said the review of sites would now be expanded to other hospitals, with another six added to the high-priority list.